Author: Nora Roberts

 As the aftermath of Naomi’s discovery played out, she and her brother, Mason, changed their names to Carson, her mother’s maiden name and went to live with their uncle Seth and his partner, Harry.
 I loved these two.
 Naomi could never fully come to terms with her father’s notoriety, which resulted in her moving from place to place, trying to outrun the nightmares and legacy he left.
 She has a successful photography career and an online business but finds it almost impossible to let her guard down with people.
 Until she sees the house on the bluff above Sunrise Cove, serene, calm and desperate for some TLC, acquires a sorry looking stray dog and is drawn into to small town life even more when she meets Xander.
 Sparks fly despite her attempts to keep her distance.
 Maybe this is what she’s been looking for.
 Perhaps she can have a ‘normal’ life.

 When Naomi sees the house on the bluff during her travels, her life changes yet again.
-She prompts her to buy regardless of the work which would be involved to make it habitable.
-She begins to accept the offers of friendship, and relationships are something Nora Roberts does extremely well.
+She decides to buy regardless of the work which would be involved to make it habitable and eventually begins to accept the offers of friendship.
+Relationships are something Nora Roberts always depicts extremely well.
 It’s very refreshing too, when women have conversations about things other than men.
 And there’s quite a bit dealing with house renovations and the intricacies of photography which I found interesting.
 The amount of research never fails to impress.
 I loved the descriptions of the town and its people, the surrounding area, the sunrises, sunsets and the forest.

 In the third section of the book, the reader gets a chilling sense of the killer’s thought process.
 It wasn’t hard to guess the identity, and that doesn’t happen often for me but nevertheless, I enjoyed the read very much.
 I always know what to expect with a Nora Roberts standalone, the standard of the writing and engaging characters rarely disappoint.